 Keep things minimal and worthy – it doesn’t force you to work in Xcode or Android Studio for iOS or Android apps respectively.

-A large community of developers – who are contributing day in, day out.
+A large community of developers – who are contributing every day.

 Code reusability – developers can easily integrate 90% of the native framework and reuse the code for any platform.
-This feature not only saves time but also helps to cut down the cost of building two apps.
-Cool thing is that you can use the web app code (written in React) for mobile apps.
+This feature not only saves time but also helps to decrease the cost of building two apps.
+You can also use the web app code (written in React) for mobile apps.

 Pre-developed components – numerous open-source libraries are available to accelerate your work.